 In the fall of 2013, Nicholls State University officially launched Nicholls Online, with nine programs being offered completely online.
 Courses are delivered in 8-week sessions, giving students five entry points into the system.
 Nicholls Online was developed when Nicholls became aware of a large number of students who had stopped out of college, some with an accumulation of course credit, who expressed a need for a more flexible delivery method of courses.
 Nicholls Online caters to working professionals, or parents, who cannot adhere to a traditional face-to-face schedule.
 It has grown rapidly proving the need for such programs.
 Additional programs are being developed, including a Post-Baccalaureate Certificate in Business Administration being launched in the fall of 2014.
+Fall 2014 enrollment in Nicholls Online was 324, 86% increase over Fall 2013.

-Nicholls also joined the Intercollegiate Consortium for a Master of Science in Nursing (ICMSN) consortium to offer its students a Master of Science in Nursing completely online.
+In fall of 2012, Nicholls joined the Intercollegiate Consortium for a Master of Science in Nursing (ICMSN) consortium to offer its students a Master of Science in Nursing completely online.
 The MSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 The consortium universities, McNeese State University, Nicholls State University, Southeastern Louisiana University, and University of Louisiana at Lafayette work collaboratively to provide a comprehensive curriculum preparing graduates to participate in a number of opportunities in the health care profession.
 Theory based courses taught through distance online learning (web-based) technology allow for flexible course completion.
-Faculty members are expertly engaged in distance education, clinical practice, research, and mentor students in the following specialty concentrations: Family Nurse Practitioner; Psychiatric/Mental Health Nurse Practitioner; Nurse Executive; and Nursing Education..
+Faculty members are expertly engaged in distance education, clinical practice, research, and mentor students in the following specialty concentrations: Family Nurse Practitioner; Psychiatric/Mental Health Nurse Practitioner; Nurse Executive; and Nursing Education.